engrajibulhasan/react-pdf/README.md

 # react-pdf | Reading Pdf file uising React
-I have faced some issue using react-pdf and resoved the issues here.
+I have faced some issues while using **react-pdf** and resoved those issues here.
 You can clone/fork this project and reuse easily or follw the **instructions below**.

 ### Dependencies
 - [React PDF](https://github.com/wojtekmaj/react-pdf)